Paléo Festival Nyon

 L’Escale – cultural animations and acoustic concerts

-The Paléo Festival Nyon takes place on the 84-hectare Asse site, which is situated above the town of Nyon.
+The Paléo Festival Nyon takes place on the 84-hectare Asse site above Nyon.

 Nyon is located between Geneva and Lausanne, near the lovely Léman Lake.

-Public transport is readily available and most regions in west Switzerland offer special Paléo fares.
+Public transport is readily available, and most regions in western Switzerland offer special Paléo fares.

-Onsite car parking is also available and the festival organizers suggest car-sharing.
+Onsite car parking is also available, and the festival organisers suggest car-sharing.